 - YAML files are case sensitive.

 - All indentations are in increments of two characters.
-Data in the same stanza of the file must use the same level of indentation.
-Indent any sub-stanzas by an additional two spaces.
+Data in the same sections of the file must use the same level of indentation.
+Indent any sub-sections with two extra spaces.

 - You must restart your JVM host process for changes to take effect.